openqasm/openqasm/source/language/openpulse.rst

 -------------------

 Acquisition is scheduled by a ``capture`` instruction.
-This is a special ``kernel`` function which is specified by a hardware vendor.
+This is a special ``extern`` function which is specified by a hardware vendor.
 The measurement process is difficult to describe generically due to the wide variety of hardware and measurement methods.
 Like the play instruction, these instructions may only appear inside a ``defcal`` block!